-Thanksgiving is an ideal time to volunteer and reach out to assist the homeless and hungry in your community—or in the area you're visiting during your November holiday vacation.
+Thanksgiving is an ideal time to volunteer and reach out to assist the homeless and hungry in your community.

-If you happen to be in the Washington, D.C., area this year, there are plenty of charitable organizations that need volunteers to prepare, serve, and clean up holiday meals, as well as perform a variety of other tasks.
-There are many ways to help if you're looking to give back this holiday season, which include making a donation or participating in fundraising events.
+If you are in the Washington, D.C., area in 2019, there are plenty of charitable organizations that need volunteers to prepare, serve, and clean up holiday meals, as well as perform a variety of other tasks.
+There are many ways to help if you're looking to give back this holiday season, which includes making a donation or participating in fundraising events.

 The following agencies are a great place to start, as they coordinate volunteer programs throughout the year in cities and counties around the region.

-In addition to these year-round organizations, you can participate in a number of volunteer opportunities over Thanksgiving week in 2019.
+In addition to these year-round organizations, you can participate in a number of volunteer opportunities throughout November and Thanksgiving week in 2019.

 Each year the Edlavitch Jewish Community Center of Washington, D.C., prepares a free holiday meal for the homeless in the Washington metropolitan area.
-The 23rd Annual Everything But The Turkey unites hundreds of people to prepare more than 13,000 servings of festive Thanksgiving food for people in need, serving up all the holiday favorites except for the turkey.
-Community partner DC Central Kitchen distributes the food to local homeless shelters, transitional housing facilities, senior facilities, and community kitchens.
+The 23rd Annual Everything But The Turkey event unites hundreds of people to prepare more than 13,000 servings of festive Thanksgiving food for people in need, serving up all the holiday favorites except for the turkey—green beans, yams, stuffing, collard greens, and coleslaw.
+Community partner DC Central Kitchen prepares the turkeys and distributes all of the food to local homeless shelters, transitional housing facilities, senior facilities, and community kitchens.

 Families with kids and young professionals can even choose volunteer shifts catered to their groups.
 On Sunday, November 24, 2019, the morning food preparation shift also includes crafts and storytelling for young children.
 The afternoon shift on the same day involves a light brunch and networking opportunities for young adults who want to meet socially-conscious peers.